Skip to Content

 And at the Luau, we watched two courageous warriors do the same — while the fire knife was on fire.

-The buffet started at 6 pm and the show ended around 8:30 pm, which is a bit before sunset this time of year.
-It was amazing to see the fire spinning, but I can only imagine how incredible it is later in the season when it starts to get darker sooner.
-I wonder if the performers will switch to poi then, though, because that’s a little safer in the dark.
+The buffet started at 6 pm and the show ended around 8:30 pm, which is a bit before sunset in July (when we went).
+It was amazing to see the fire spinning, but I can only imagine the amazing performance it becomes earlier or later in the season when it gets darker sooner.

 Polynesian Fire Luau is a family-friendly Myrtle Beach must see!
 Learn all about it at www.drugstoredivas.net.

-When I mentioned we got the last two tickets to the sold out Polynesian Fire Luau & Fire Show, one of our Facebook friends Melissa was surprised that the show was charging.
+When I mentioned on Facebook that we got the last two tickets to the sold out Polynesian Fire Luau & Fire Show, Melissa, one of our Facebook friends, was surprised that the show was charging.
 She said she had seen it at various hotels up and down the Myrtle Beach strip for free.
-That was just the show, though, not the buffet as well.
+That was just the show, though, not the buffet.
 She mentioned that it was advertised that way on her most recent trip to Myrtle Beach.

-So, while we did enjoy the buffet, and the performers deserve all the money they earn from the show, but if you’re on a budget vacation, check for the signs Melissa was mentioning.
+The show was a great experience, we enjoyed the buffet, and the performers deserve all the money they earn from the show, so the cost is justified.
+However, if you’re on a budget vacation, check for the signs Melissa was mentioning.

 Polynesian Fire Luau: Frequently Asked Questions